 4. Upper Body Swelling and Discoloration

 As lung cancer spreads, it sometimes generates tumors that restrict the large vein that carries blood away from the head and arms, back to the heart.
 When this happens, blood flow slows causing blood to back up in the veins.
-The excess fluid may cause the face, neck, upper chest and arms to swell.
+The excess fluid may cause the face, neck, upper chest, and arms to swell.
 The skin in these areas may also take on a bluish-red hue.

 5. Extreme Thirst and Frequent Urination

-Cancer tumors can disrupt the process of regulating calcium, and lead to too much calcium into the bloodstream.
+Cancer tumors can disrupt the process of regulating calcium, and lead to too much calcium in the bloodstream.
 Having a higher than usual level of calcium in the blood is called hypercalcemia, and about 10% to 20% of people with cancer develop hypercalcemia.
 High calcium levels are associated with being thirst and frequent urination.

 6. Sudden Desire and Ability to Quit Smoking

 A study published in the Journal of the International Association for the Study of Lung Cancer concluded that 48% of the 115 lung cancer patients they evaluated quit smoking spontaneously and with very little effort before they were diagnosed with lung cancer.
 The researchers believe that early lung cancer tumors may secrete a substance that blocks a nicotine addiction.

 This symptom is associated with advanced cases of lung cancer.
 It occurs after the cancer has spread into nerves in the neck.
 Once cancer has reached the nerves in the neck, one side effect is facial paralysis.

 Originally published April 2017.
-Updated December 2018.
+Updated August 2020.